The Seljuk Han of Anatolia

-At the same time the Great Seljuks were gaining power, other tribes of Turkomen were carving out small principalities in the Near East: these included the Saltukids in Erzurum, the Danishmendids in northwest Anatolia (Tokat, Amasya and Sivas), the Mengujukids on the Upper Euphrates (Erzincan and Divriği), the Artuquids in Central Anatolia, the Kharazem Şahs of the lower Oxus, and the Zangids and Kurdish Ayyubids in Syria.
-These dynasties were more or less ephemeral, never lasting more than 75 years or so, to be absorbed by the Anatolian Seljuks or later, by the Mongols.
-By far the most brilliant leader of this group of small principalities was the Salah ad-Din, known to the West as Saladin of the Crusades, who founded the dynasty of the Ayyubids, at one point master of all Syria and Egypt (end 12th century).
+At the same time the Great Seljuks were gaining power, other tribes of Turkomen were carving out small principalities in the Near East: these included the Saltukids in Erzurum, the Danishmendids in northwest Anatolia (Tokat, Amasya and Sivas), the Mengujukids on the Upper Euphrates (Erzincan and Divriği), the Artuqids in Central Anatolia, the Kharazem Shahs of the lower Oxus, and the Zangids and Kurdish Ayyubids in Syria.
+These dynasties were more or less ephemeral, never lasting more than 75 years or so, to be absorbed by the Anatolian Seljuks or, later, by the Mongols.
+By far the most brilliant leader of this group of small principalities was Salah ad-Din, known to the West as Saladin of the Crusades, who founded the dynasty of the Ayyubids, at one point master of all Syria and Egypt (end 12th century).

 SELJUKS OF RUM: 1077-1307

+a series of adventure-seeking destructive raids, aimed at plundering for booty.
 These raids used the previously unseen warfare style of mounted archers.
 The Turks

 sought to seize livestock, to secure space to graze their